bananatron/github-review-randomizer/README.md

 - Open `chrome://extensions/`
 - Drag the CRX file into the Chrome extensions window/tab
 - Start **randomizing** on any Github PR 🎉

+## Contribution
+- Make a PR
+- I'll test it + package the extension?